Skip to main content

 Functionality Cookies

-• These cookies enable our Website to remember the choices you have made when browsing.
+• These cookies enable our Websites to remember the choices you made when browsing.
 For example, we can store your geographical location in a cookie so that the Website corresponding to your area is shown.
 We can also remember your preferences, such as the text size, font and other customizable aspects of the Website.
 Functionality cookies may also be able to keep track of the products or videos consulted to avoid repetition.
 The information collected by these cookies cannot be used to identify you and cannot monitor your browsing activity on sites which do not belong to us.

-We also use cookies to implement tracking technology on our Website.
-This allows us to display content that is tailored to you on our Website and which service categories you request.
+We also use cookies to implement tracking technology on our Websites.
+This allows us to display content that is tailored to you on our Websites and which service categories you request.
 This tracking uses De-Identified Personal Information data (i.e., data that cannot be identified as being specifically associated with you) and does not use your Personal Information.
 We will not combine this data with your other Personal Information without your express permission.You may withdraw or change your cookie settings at any time by visiting https://nationbuilder.com/cookie_declaration.

 • Web Beacons.
-Pages of our Website and our emails may contain small electronic files known as web beacons (also referred to as clear gifs. pixel tags and single-pixel gifs) that permit us, for example, to count users who have visited those pages or opened an email and for other related website statistics (for example, recording the popularity of certain website content and verifying system and server integrity)
+Pages of our Websites and our emails may contain small electronic files known as web beacons (also referred to as clear gifs, pixel tags and single-pixel gifs) that permit us, for example, to count users who have visited those pages or opened an email and for other related website statistics (for example, recording the popularity of certain website content and verifying system and server integrity)

 • Pixel Tracking.
-In addition to using Cookies, the Website may employ “pixel tracking,” a common process which may be used in connection with advertisements on other sites.
+In addition to using Cookies, the Websites may employ “pixel tracking,” a common process which may be used in connection with advertisements on other sites.
 Pixel tracking involves the use of pixel tags that are not visible to the user and consist of a few lines of computer code.
 Pixel tracking measures the effectiveness of advertisements and compiles aggregate and specific usage statistics.
-A “pixel tag” is an invisible tag placed on certain pages of websites that is used to track an individual user's activity.
+A “pixel tag” is an invisible tag placed on certain pages of websites that is used to track an individual user’s activity.
 We may access these pixel tags to identify activity and interests that may allow us to better match our services, and other offers with your interests and needs.
 For example, if you visit our Website from an advertisement on another website, the pixel tag will allow the advertiser to track that its advertisement brought you to the Website.
 If you visit our Website, and we link you to another website, we may also be able to determine that you were sent to and/or transacted with a third-party website.
 This data is collected for use in our marketing and research.

 • GIF.
 We may use tiny images known as clear GIFs to track behavior of users, including statistics on who opens our emails.